 Our Staff

-Diane, founder & artistic director
+Diane, founder, artistic director & executive director

 Diane Downs is the founder of The Louisville Leopard Percussionists.
 She is from Louisville, KY and began playing music at home at a very early age.
 She participated in band throughout school and entered Morehead State University in Morehead, KY with a music scholarship.
 After taking a year off of college to teach music in Montego Bay, Jamaica, she returned to Morehead to pursue her degree in elementary education.
 Diane earned her bachelor’s and master’s degrees in elementary education from Morehead State University in Morehead, KY and a Rank 1 status from the University of Louisville in the areas of gifted education and jazz pedagogy.